ansible/ansible-ai-connect-operator/docs/closed-beta-preparation.md

-# Closed-Beta Preparation for Ansible AI Connect Operator
+# Build and deploy the Ansible AI Connect Service & Operator from sources

 This document describes the high level procedure, and instructions to follow, in order to:
 - Build and deploy the [ansible-wisdom-ai-connect-service](https://github.com/ansible/ansible-ai-connect-service) to a container registry
 - Build and deploy the [ansible-wisdom-ai-connect-operator](https://github.com/ansible/ansible-ai-connect-operator) into Openshift

+_NOTE_: This document assumes the use of [podman](https://podman.io/) as for the local container runtime, [quay.io](https://quay.io/) as for the container registry, and [Openshift](https://www.redhat.com/en/technologies/cloud-computing/openshift) for the management of cloud deployments and services.

 ## Ansible AI Connect Service